Lockerbie railway station: History

 On 4 May 1882, an accident occurred when the branch service from Stranraer via the Dumfries, Lochmaben and Lockerbie Railway passed a signal and entered the station at 23:25.
 It collided at low speed, with a goods train already on the northbound line.
 This collision, though minor, forced carriages from the goods train onto the southbound line and into the path of the speeding Glasgow Express, which smashed into the wreckage and derailed onto the station platform.
 Seven people were killed, including the driver and fireman of the express.
 The guard from the express ran down the line to warn another approaching train of the accident and prevented a further collision.
 There were 300 injuries.
 The driver of the first train, the Lockerbie stationmaster and the local inspection regime were all criticised for their actions in the subsequent report on the crash.

 The branch to Dumfries was closed to passenger services by the British Transport Commission in May 1952.
 Goods traffic continued until 1966, when the line fell victim to the Beeching Axe.
 With the exception of Lockerbie, all other local stations on the main line between and were closed during the 1960s.
-British Rail's first electrically-operated passenger services ran in May 1974, when the West Coast Main Line electrification project between Weaver Junction and Glasgow was completed.
+Electrically operated passenger services began through this station in May 1974, when the West Coast Main Line electrification project between Weaver Junction and Glasgow was completed.

 Services northwards to Glasgow Central and suspended in January 2016 and replaced by buses, whilst major repairs were carried out the River Clyde viaduct at Lamington that was damaged by Storm Frank.
 Trains resumed on 22 February 2016.

-In 2023, open access operator Grand Union Trains announced plans to serve the station with four trains per day on a Stirling to London Euston service, to begin in June 2025.
+In May 2026, open access operator Lumo started serving the station with a direct Stirling to London Euston service.